hexbatch/apple-core/v1/docs/core/step-3-scripts-urls/metrics-api.md

 metric api defined at

+The metric api is only handled by the same servers as the user admin api (localhost or private network range)

 There will be a need for people to see how often things are called, and any errors.
 Data sent to and from a resource is not seen here.